sivasrika/ProductCatalog/README.md

 # ProductCatalog
-Internal Product Catalog Management Tool for eCommerce.
-Enables merchandisers and category managers to define product categories, custom attributes, and manage products with category-specific attributes.
-Designed for scalability and future category expansion.

-# ProductCatalog

 Internal **Product Catalog Management Tool** for an eCommerce platform.
 This tool enables merchandisers and category managers to define product categories, add custom attributes, and manage products with category-specific attributes.